 pens, pencils, binderclips & glue are the first to go in the office declutter

 Trash all the very short pencils, especially the ones without erasers.
 Grab a sheet of scrap paper and take every pen and scribble on the sheet…if it is dry then toss it.
 If it’s a Sharpie and you feel like trying to rehabilitate it, soak the nib in some rubbing alcohol then put the top back on.
 After an hour, give it another try…if it is still dry then out it goes.

 If you have a bunch of markers in good shape, but you just don’t use them then consider donating to your church, Boys & Girls Club, or your local senior center.
 I know my dad’s memory care unit is always looking for art supplies!
 For a more exhaustive list of where to donate or recycle your discards, pop over here.

 For glue, if it is dried up, toss it.

 And, how many binder clips does one family need?
 In our case, we decided that 37 was 30 too many!

-O.K., since we are friends, I feel I need to tell you something about me… I have a weakness for perfectly good mailing envelopes, boxes and bubble wrap and plan to NEVER have to buy these items…EVER!
+O.K., since we are friends, I feel I need to tell you something about me… I have a weakness for perfectly good mailing envelopes, boxes, and bubble wrap and plan to NEVER have to buy these items…EVER!
 Which is good and all, but…I need to keep tabs on my stash and weed it from time to time…like now.

-I’ll keep a few envelopes, a few boxes and a wee bit of bubble wrap and recycle the rest.
+I’ll keep a few envelopes, a few boxes, and a wee bit of bubble wrap and recycle the rest.

 If you’ve been holding onto Christmas cards to update your address book, now’s the time to do it.
 Do you still have party invitations for parties from last year?
-What about the birthday cards sent 2 years ago?
+What about the birthday cards sent two years ago?
 These are easy things to declutter!

 O.K. my friends, here’s where it starts to get tough.
 Go through your paper files…what can be trashed?